spoonboy-io/dujour/README.md

 ## About

 Dujour is a JSON/CSV data file server.
 It supports any usecase in which simple transformation of JSON and CSV data to a web consumable JSON REST API is a requirement.
+Dujour was developed with Morpheus Option Lists in-mind, providing a way to host data for those lists, internally on the private network.

 ## Releases